Seed Library

 Anyone can patronize the seed library – GCC students and staff, as well as members of the public.

-1. Patrons select seeds from drawers.
-Patrons may select as many varieties as they like but may only take one packet, per variety.
+1. Select seeds from drawers.
+You may select as many varieties as you like but may only take one packet, per variety.

-3. Patrons are invited to return clean, saved seeds to the library.
-These seeds will be made available during the next growing season.
-Seeds should be returned in a clearly labeled (name and date seeds were collected) envelope or container.
-Returning seeds is not required.
+3. You are encouraged to return clean, saved seeds to the library.
+These seeds will be made available during the next growing season – donors will be acknowledged on seed envelope labels.
+Seeds should be returned in a clearly labeled (variety name and date seeds were collected) envelope or container.
+Returning seeds is not required but encouraged!

 What seeds are available?